 Finally, four figures of the US Army Airborne were completed.
-The Operation Varsity was an operation in which US and British airborne units dropped and controlled by parachutes and gliders on the east bank of the Rhine in March 1945.
+Operation Varsity was an operation in which US and British airborne units dropped and were controlled by parachutes and gliders on the east bank of the Rhine in March 1945.
 The participating units were the US 13th and 17th Airborne Divisions, and the British Army was the 6th Airborne Division.

 The German counterattack is minor, and the operation itself seems to have progressed smoothly.
 I think many people have not heard the operation name that is not very familiar.
 I also saw the box painting of this Dragon models package and wondered what it is.